-Citizens Wind develops wind energy projects throughout the United States and Canada which are: socially responsible, environmentally sensitive, and respectful of local communities.
+Citizens Wind creates partnerships to develop wind energy projects throughout the United States and Canada which are: socially responsible, environmentally sensitive, and respectful of local communities.

-Citizens Wind, established in 2003, develops a portfolio of wind energy projects throughout the United States and Canada.
+Citizens Wind creates partnerships to develop new utility-scale wind projects throughout the United States and Canada.
 Our development activities are conducted in a socially responsible manner, with particular focus on environmental sensitivity and respect for the local communities where we operate.

-Our first project, a 34.5 MW facility in Munnsville, NY, was constructed and began commercial operation in October 2007.
-An additional 198 MW project that we developed, on Wolfe Island, Ontario, began construction in July 2008 and entered commercial operation in July 2009.
+Our first project, a 34.5-MW facility in Munnsville, NY, was constructed and began commercial operation in October 2007.
+An additional 198-MW project, on Wolfe Island, Ontario, began construction in July 2008 and entered commercial operation in July 2009.
 In both cases, the successful development work of Citizens Wind continuously generates income for landowners, project owners, and power offtakers.

-Citizens Wind develops wind energy projects throughout the United States and Canada.
+Citizens Wind creates partnerships to develop wind energy projects throughout the United States and Canada.

-Citizens Wind manages all aspects of the wind development process, including:
+Citizens Wind has expertise in all aspects of the wind development process, including:

-Contact Braden Houston at email@example.com for more information on Citizens Wind
+Contact Pete Smith at firstname.lastname@example.org for more information on Citizens Wind

 Munnsville, New York